Everyday Wanderer Logo

 Why is King Cake Eaten on Mardi Gras?

-Hidden inside one bite of king cake is a small baby representing Jesus.
+Hidden inside one bite of king cake is a small baby figurine representing Jesus.
 It is a symbol of Epiphany, celebrated on January 6th, when the three kings (also known as the three wise men) visited the newborn King of Glory with gifts of frankincense, gold, and myrrh.

 If you’re the lucky one who discovers the plastic baby in your bite of cake, it is generally expected that you’ll have good luck and increased prosperity in the year ahead.
 You may also be crowned king for the day, or at least the duration of your Mardi Gras celebration.